Last Updated on

 - Republic Day is celebrated in India on 26th January, since India was declared a republic on 26th January 1950.

-- After six months of independence from the British rule, our country adopted the constitution written by Dr B. R. Ambedkar, officially.
+- After six months of independence from British rule, our country adopted the constitution written by Dr. B. R. Ambedkar, officially.

 - This was when the Indian Government protected our fundamental rights.

 - Dr. Rajendra Prasad took the oath of being the first president of India.
 Thousands of people witnessed this wonderful and memorable event with great excitement and jubilation.